 In May 2015, the FASB issued ASU 2015-07, Disclosures for Investments in Certain Entities that Calculate Net Asset Value per Share (or Its Equivalent).
 ASU 2015-07 removes the requirements from U.S. GAAP to categorize within the fair value hierarchy all investments for which fair value is measured using the net asset value per share practical expedient.
 ASU 2015-07 is effective for the Center for annual periods in fiscal years beginning after December 15, 2016, and requires retrospective adoption.
-The Center will implement the provisions of ASU 2015-07 as of July 1, 2017, and does not expect it to have a material impact on its consolidated financial statements.
+The Center will implement the provisions of ASU 2015-07 as of July 1, 2017, and management is evaluating the impact on the consolidated financial statements.